Shiga Prefecture Sights

 Lake Biwa

-- Chikubushima 竹生島 - An island in northern Lake Biwa, Shiga Prefecture.
-Easily accessible by boat from Nagahama and Imazu, the island has a large temple complex called Hogonji which includes buildings designated as National Treasures.
+- Chikubushima 竹生島 - An iconic island in the middle of northern Lake Biwa.
+Easily accessible by boat from Nagahama, Hikone, and Imazu Ports, the island has a large temple complex called Hogonji which includes buildings designated as National Treasures.
+In recent years, the island has been suffering from a large colony of cormorants that damage the trees.
+Map

-- Okinoshima island 沖島 - Lake Biwa's largest island is inhabited by over 400 residents, mainly into fishing.
+- Okishima (also Okinoshima) island 沖島 - Lake Biwa's largest island is inhabited by over 400 residents, mainly into fishing.
 It is a short boat ride away from Omi-Hachiman's Horikiri port.
+Map

 Smaller Lakes and Ponds

-- Suigo Boat Ride 水郷めぐり - The Suigo boat ride in waterways connected to Lake Biwa is a major tourist attraction in Omi-Hachiman.
+- Suigo Boat Ride 水郷めぐり - The Suigo boat ride in waterways and an attached lake called Nishi-no-ko connected to Lake Biwa.
+A major tourist attraction in Omi-Hachiman.
+Map

 Rivers